Max Auschnitt: First trial

 For all his subjects' enthusiasm, the king never agreed to have other camarilla men prosecuted for their alleged misdeeds.
 As noted by researcher George Enache, the affair showed the power that of Romanian secret services had in influencing legal procedures, especially so since Malaxa, whose name had been cited in similar allegations, was never convicted.
-In February 1940, an I. D. Dumitrescu publicized a full record of illegal deals involving Malaxa (who had left the country on an extended leave), but Carol ordered Marinescu not to follow up on this lead.
+In February 1940, a man known as I. D. Dumitrescu publicized a full record of illegal deals involving Malaxa (who had left the country on an extended leave), but Carol ordered Marinescu not to follow up on this lead.
 On March 14, Auschnitt was sentenced to a six-year term in labor camps, and ordered to pay back 200 million lei (approximately 140,000 British pounds in 2016 rates).
 In June, while filing his appeal from Doftana prison, he made a final attempt at placating the camarilla, offering to split his UDR shares between CEPI and Malaxa's companies.
 This message failed to impress.
 His UDR stock was confiscated without him being involved.
 Auschnitt's shares were reportedly split between the Nazi iron conglomerate and Malaxa.
 According to Lachmann, Albert Göring "terrorized the Rumanian government" into issuing more shares that his firm then acquired.